midnqp/alhamd-vanilla/README.txt

 --- Maintainability
 Module-Oriented Programming, in opposition to OOP, for scalable applications.
 Don't modularise/split unless things are way too unmaintainable.
 Without OOP, some perceive this world as a lie, but:
 			"GNU C doesn't have OOP.
 Linux kernel is built in C, without OOP.
-And, linux kernel has 15 million lines of code."
+15 million SLOC - and Linux runs on everything: Android to supercomputers."

 -- Performance
 Most JS frameworks are built with the help of Node.js, and are slow mostly because they add too much abstraction.